 Cenchrus ciliaris (Buffel Grass) and Megathyrsus maximus var maximus (Guinea Grass) were observed in varying densities throughout the offset area with native species including Heteropogon contortus (Black Spear grass), Aristida leptopoda (White Spear grass), Aristida caput- medusae (Many-headed Wiregrass), Themeda triandra (Kangaroo Grass) and Chloris divaricate (Slender Rhodes Grass) also present.
-Buffel Grass was particularly evident on the flat country within the Eucalyptus persistens, Triodia mitchellii open woodland on stripped margins of Cainozoic lateritic duricrust Regional Ecosystem with Guinea Grass observed along Brook Creek upper banks.
-Both species are known to outcompete native grass species and generate above ecosystem natural groundcover biomass levels.
+Buffel Grass was particularly evident on the flat country within the Eucalyptus persistens, Triodia mitchellii open woodland on stripped margins of Cainozoic lateritic duricrust Regional Ecosystem, with Guinea Grass observed along Brook

+Creek upper banks.
+Scattered infestations of exotic grasses were also observed within the active management area.
+Both species are known to outcompete native grass species and generate above natural groundcover biomass levels for Brigalow dominant ecosystem.

-Presence of Cactus species including Harrisia martinii (Harrisia Cactus) and Opuntia tomentosa (Velvety Tree Pear), both of which are restricted matter with the latter a Weed of National Significance occurred across site with multiple large individuals found across site having dropped cladodes on the surrounding areas.
+Presence of cacti species including Harrisia martinii (Harrisia Cactus) and Opuntia tomentosa (Velvety-tree Pear), both of which are restricted matter with the latter a Weed of National Significance, occurred across site with retreatment and treatment of germinating individuals from dropped cladodes on the surrounding areas required following last years weed control efforts.

-During the visit to the Offset area to conduct the Photo monitoring Kleinfelder undertook an intensive four-day treatment of cactus species within the offset as well as targeting dense patches of Guinea Grass.
-Using GIS mapping acquired from the Weed Management Plan mapped individuals we targeted across the offset and treated by either chipping and hanging method or Basal barking with Access herbicide.
+During the visit to the Offset area to conduct the Photo monitoring Kleinfelder undertook follow-up treatment of cactus species within the offset.
+Using GIS mapping acquired from the Weed Management Plan mapped individuals were targeted across the offset and treated by chipping and hanging method.

-Follow up treatment to target new growth individuals as well as follow up on the larger individuals that may need retreatment and treat any cladodes that have successfully reshot should be undertaken over the next 12-18 months.
+Follow up treatment will continue to be required to target new growth individuals as well as follow up on the larger individuals that may need retreatment and treatment of any cladodes that have successfully reshot.
+Follow up control should be undertaken over the next 12-18 months.
 Consultation with the property owner to develop a holistic approach to treating exotic grasses should be undertaken before on-ground works are completed to ensure the approach is widely adopted and outcomes meet all parties needs and resources.